symfony/symfony-docs/session.rst

 by the :ref:`Twig global app variable <twig-app-variable>`.
-Alternatively, you can use the :method:`Symfony\\Component\\HttpFoundation\\Session\\Flash\\FlashBagInterface::peek` method instead to retrieve the message while keeping it in the bag.
+Alternatively, you can use the :method:`Symfony\\Component\\HttpFoundation\\Session\\Flash\\FlashBagInterface::peek` method to retrieve the message while keeping it in the bag:

 .. configuration-block::